nexmo-se/deepgram-connector/README.md

 ## About this Connector code

-This connector makes use of the [WebSockets feature](https://developer.vonage.com/en/voice/voice-api/concepts/websockets) of Vonage Voice API.
-When a voice call is established, the peer Voice API application triggers a WebSocket connection to this Connector and streams the audio from the voice call in real time.
+This connector makes use of the [WebSockets feature](https://developer.vonage.com/en/voice/voice-api/concepts/websockets) of Vonage Voice API.</br>
+When a voice call is established, the peer Voice API application triggers a WebSocket connection to this Connector then streams the audio from the voice call in real time.

 See https://github.com/nexmo-se/voice-app-websockets for a **sample Voice API application** using this Connector code to stream audio from voice calls to Deepgram ASR engine.

 ## Transcripts

-This connector code will send caller's speech transcripts to the Voice API application via webhook calls.
+This connector code will send user's speech transcripts to the Voice API application via webhook calls.

 ## Set up